Dishwashers are perhaps one of the most important labour saving devices in the kitchen.

 A built-in dishwasher requires an electrical line, a hot water line, and a drainage pipe that taps into the kitchen water drain.
 The control panel for a built-in one can be on the front of the door at the top, or right inside the very top of the door, so that you can’t see it when the door is closed.

-Half-sized, compact thin dishwashers will be about 18 inches (45 cm) wide.
-They really won't any handle anything but table dishes -- you'll need to do pots by hand.
-They can cost as much as the full-sized ones do.
+Half-sized, compact thin dishwashers will be about 45 cm (18 inches) wide.
+They really won’t any handle anything but table dishes — you’ll need to do pots and large mixing bowls by hand.
+Even so, they can cost as much as the full-sized ones do.

 A few models, such as Electrolux’s VISI, have windows in the front door now.

 Some people get one or two of the drawer dishwashers to use for small loads, and then a full-sized dishwasher as well.
 The drawers use less water and energy than full-sized dishwashers, so you can run a load right away without waiting for a full-size dishwasher to fill up.
-Each drawer uses only about 2 1/2 gallons (10 litres) of water for its entire cycle.
+Each drawer uses only about 10 litres (2 ½ gallons) of water for its entire cycle.

-Drawer Dishwashers seem to be able to hold things up to 11 1/2 inches tall.
+Drawer dishwashers seem to be able to hold things up to 30 cm (11 ½ inches) tall.
 You load them through the top.
 They have a drying fan, but no heater for a hot air dry cycle.
 When a wash cycle is done, you pull the drawer open and leave it open for the dishes to air dry.

-Some models are designed to work off commercial water tanks that store the water around 200 F (93 C.) Many, though, have booster heaters, that require a 220 volt electricity line to power them.
+Some models are designed to work off commercial water tanks that store the water around 93 C (200 F).
+Many, though, have booster heaters, that require a 220 volt electricity line to power them.

 Most commercial ones, despite their rinse cycle, require a pre-rinsing of dishes.
 And they won’t do well with dried-on food, as a cycle time of 3 to 5 minutes or less isn’t enough softening time.
 Basically, the dishes have to go in pretty “clean” in order to come out clean.
 Consequently, some say they are really more dish sanitizers than dish cleaners.